Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 The Science of Sutton SignWriting is a research series about language beyond sound, writing beyond the line, and what becomes possible when signed language gains text of its own.

-It brings together presentations, handouts, diagrams, datasets, and future studies on the cognitive, neurological, educational, and technical study of signed language and SignWriting.
+It brings together presentations, essays, diagrams, datasets, and future studies on the cognitive, neurological, educational, and technical study of signed language and SignWriting.

 The primary audience is interdisciplinary collaborators and institutional readers in Deaf studies, literacy, linguistics, cognition, writing systems, and research support.